-This year Candlemas falls on the 2nd February, and we will celebrate it at Blackthorn on the 4th February.
+This year Candlemas falls on the 2nd February, and we will celebrate it at Blackthorn via Zoom.
 Our gardeners have prepared a hole in the ground, and together we will create a giant candle by pouring hot wax into the hole.
 The candle will burn for several days in the ground.

 In pre-Christian times, the festival was called the ‘feast of lights’, so it feels fitting to wake up our garden in this way, particularly as we will be opening our new healing garden very soon.